author image

 Limitations & Risks

 AI systems remain dependent on data quality and governance maturity.
 Bias, model drift, and opaque decision logic create operational risk.
 Many organizations underestimate integration complexity with legacy systems.
 AI outputs often require human interpretation, limiting full automation.
 Regulatory scrutiny around explainability is increasing, particularly in finance and HR.
 Cost overruns occur when AI is applied without a clear decision objective.
+For a structured approach, refer to AI risk management framework for enterprises.

 Decision Framework (when to use / when not to use)